FabLabLimerick/fablablimerick.github.io/app/_posts/events/2014-04-16-EVENT-lasercutting2.md

 title: Introduction To Lasercutting
 layout: single-event
 category: events
-permalink: /events/lasercutting/
+permalink: /events/lasercutting2/
 excerpt: "This is an introductory course so no previous experienced is required.
 Lasercutting is the easiest form of digital fabrication we have to offer so it is a great course to start off with."
-hours: "Wednesday 9th April from 19:00 to 21:00"
+hours: "Wednesday 16th April from 19:00 to 21:00"
-description: "Introduction To Lasercutting Wednesday 9th April from 19:00 to 21:00"
+description: "Introduction To Lasercutting Wednesday 16th April from 19:00 to 21:00"
 fee: "€6 per person"
 slug: lasercutting
-past: true
 image:
-  url: /events/lasercutting.jpg
+  url: /events/lasercutting2.jpg
   caption:
     display: true
     title: